-The best way to protect yourself and our community against serious illness from the highly contagious Delta and Omicron variants is to get vaccinated and wear a mask.
+The best way to protect yourself and our community against serious illness from the highly contagious Delta and Omicron variants is to get vaccinated, boosted and wear a mask.
+Vaccines are expected to remain highly effective against severe disease and death.
+Boosters significantly increase protection against infection from the rapidly spreading Omicron variant.